Spearfish sees an uptick in illegal garbage dumping

 Officials warn that’s criminal theft of services

 RAPID CITY, S.D.
-(KOTA) - Spearfish’s public safety department has received an uptick in complaints about illegal garbage dumping.
+(KEVN) - Spearfish’s Public Safety Department has received an uptick in complaints about illegal garbage dumping.

 This means people are throwing their trash away in private, commercial, or residential dumpsters that are not intended for public use.